1

 • 1

 $\begingroup$ The mentioned "Ukaranet SEARCH page" can't be found, and since even google "ukaranet jupiter" didn't brink out too much reliable content, I'd declare this a bit of a slightly dead end.
-What about NASA project radio jove, though? $\endgroup$ Mar 2, 2019 at 19:49
+What about NASA project radio jove, though? $\endgroup$ Commented Mar 2, 2019 at 19:49

 • 1

-$\begingroup$ (also, whenever the answer to something is "use old radio equipment", my impulse is to say "or, use modern radio equipment and get better signal"; it's really not the case that engineers have gotten dumber over the years.) $\endgroup$ Mar 2, 2019 at 19:50
+$\begingroup$ (also, whenever the answer to something is "use old radio equipment", my impulse is to say "or, use modern radio equipment and get better signal"; it's really not the case that engineers have gotten dumber over the years.) $\endgroup$ Commented Mar 2, 2019 at 19:50

 • $\begingroup$ I have read much about hearing signals from Jupiter since I was a boy.
 IIRC, it doesn't take much to hear those ~13 MHz signals.
 That should be especially true since terrestrial signal levels are way down in this part of the sunspot cycle.
-What about pointing a 20m beam towards Jupiter when it is low on the horizon? $\endgroup$ Mar 2, 2019 at 20:34
+What about pointing a 20m beam towards Jupiter when it is low on the horizon? $\endgroup$ Commented Mar 2, 2019 at 20:34

 • $\begingroup$ @MarcusMüller Really?
 The link works for m.
 Also yes Radio Jove looks like an interesting project for the future but I was just curious as to how cheaply I could detect the signal and the shortwave radio is the cheapest receiver I have seen mentioned.
 Unfortunately they don't make them much anymore which is why I said old. $\endgroup$